The Low Down on Japanese Currency

 The most commonly used bills for Japanese Yen are the ¥1,000, ¥5,000 and ¥10,000 notes.
 The most commonly used coins are the ¥10, ¥50, ¥100, ¥500 but you will also sometimes receive ¥1 and ¥5 as change.

-Easy Currency Bundle Options for your Trip
+Buy Japanese Yen with Easy Currency Bundle Options

 ![]() |